 (3) Formal Procurement.
 A Competitive Process where the University:

-(c) Conducts the procurement in accordance with UO Policy IV.09.02 and UO Policy 580.061.
+(c) Conducts the procurement in accordance with UO Policy IV.09.02 and UO Policy IV.09.06.

 (4) Emergency Procurement.
-The President or Vice President of Finance and Administration, or designee, may declare an emergency in accordance with University policy when such a declaration is deemed appropriate.
+The President or Sr. Vice President for Finance and Administration, or designee, may declare an emergency in accordance with University policy when such a declaration is deemed appropriate.
 The reasons for the declaration will be documented and include justifications for the procedure used to select the entity for a contract within the scope of the emergency declaration.
-After the President or Vice President for Finance and Administration or designee has declared an emergency, the University may negotiate a contract with any qualified entity for services included in the scope of the emergency.
+After the President or Sr. Vice President for Finance and Administration or designee has declared an emergency, the University may negotiate a contract with any qualified entity for services included in the scope of the emergency.
 The University will maintain appropriate records of negotiations carried out as part of the contracting process.

 (6) Alternative Processes.
 Notwithstanding the foregoing procedures, the Chief Procurement Officer, or designee, may authorize alternative procurements when formal or informal procurement methods are unlikely to produce proposals that are responsive to University objectives or otherwise diminish the University’s obligation to secure best value in connection with the purchase of goods and services.
 The Chief Procurement Officer may approve an alternative process in the following circumstances: